 First of all I remember the train stopping in random places numerous times, sometimes for what feels like more than half an hour.
 Each time the locomotives started moving again we were violently shaken and woken up inside our wagon due to the towing pressure building up.

 It was also really cold since our two blankets turned out too small to do the job.
-All night Marcel and me struggled to share one, leaving us in an endless tug of war.
+All night Marcel and me struggled to share one.
+We ended up in an endless tug of war, which he won.
 Our second blanket was supposed to function as a mattress but was totally useless on the hard and cold ore.

 Last, I suffered several claustrophobic panic attacks because for hours in a row I was wrapped up so tight around my eyes, mouth and nose that I sometimes struggled to breath.
 The goggles also turned out completely inadequate, fogging up on the inside, making things even worse.